Dynatrace/OneAgent-SDK-for-Python/README.md

   Make sure that the `pip install` or equivalent succeeded (see [here](#installation)).
 Also make sure you use the `pip` corresponding to your
   `python` (if in doubt, use `python -m pip` instead of `pip` for installing).

-* Output ending in a message like `InitResult=InitResult(status=-2, error=SDKError(-1342308345, 'Failed loading SDK stub from .../site-packages/oneagent/_impl/native/libonesdk_shared.so: "/.../libonesdk_shared.so: cannot open shared object file: No such file or directory".
-Check your installation of the oneagent-sdk Python package, e.g., try running `pip install --verbose --force-reinstall oneagent-sdk`.'))`.
+* Output ending in a message like `InitResult=InitResult(status=-2, error=SDKError(-1342308345, 'Failed loading SDK stub from .../site-packages/oneagent/_impl/native/libonesdk_shared.so: "/.../libonesdk_shared.so: cannot open shared object file: No such file or directory"))`.

+  If you want to use the SDK with the Python code module, make sure the agent is injected into the process and check the [agent logs][] for any error message related to the SDK.
+Make sure you are using a compatible SDK version.

+  Otherwise, i.e. for using the SDK with the OneAgent SDK for C/C++:

+  Check your installation of the oneagent-sdk Python package, e.g., try running `pip install --verbose --force-reinstall oneagent-sdk`.

   Follow the advice of the message and run `python -m pip install --verbose --force-reinstall oneagent-sdk` (or the equivalent pip invocation with the `--verbose` and `--force-reinstall` flags).